bruggor10/obs_osc_bridge/README.md

         - example: "/enable_scene_item my_scene 3 1".
 This will enable item number 3 in scene "my_scene".
 You can get a numbered list of scene items with "/get_scene_item_list", see above.

 # How to run the program
+## Prebuilt package (Linux)
+Go to the release section and download the executable.
+Make it executable
 ### Create a virtual environment and install the requirements:
 You need python3 and python3-venv for this. then, git clone the repo, create a virtual environment and source into it with the following commands: